JezzComputers/Raspberry-Pi/Samba_File_Sharing/README.md

 public=no

 6. Press `ctrl+x` then when prompted `y` then press `enter`
-7. Now we need to add a samba password. to do so enter this command `sudo smbpasswd -a YourPiUsername` (Again make sure you change the YourPiUsername to you Raspberry Pi's username)
+7. Now we need to add a samba password. to do so enter this command: `sudo smbpasswd -a YourPiUsername` (Again make sure you change the YourPiUsername to you Raspberry Pi's username)
 8. When prompted enter your desired password (Note the password you enter will not show up on the screen but is still being entered)
-9. Then restart smb using this command `sudo systemctl restart smbd`
+9. Then restart smb using this command: `sudo systemctl restart smbd`

+## Connecting

+1. First we need to find the ip address of our pi using this command: `hostname -I` make note of the first output
+2. Now back in your windows pc navigate to the this pc folder and then right click and press `Add a network location`